navi-language/website/learn.md

 ### Keyword Arguments

-Keyword arguments are arguments that are passed by name.
+Keyword arguments (Kw Args) are arguments that are passed by name.
 They are useful when a function has many arguments or default arguments.

-Use `name: value = default` to declare a keyword argument, the keyword argument must be after normal arguments.
+Use `name: value = default` to declare a keyword argument, the keyword argument must be after positional arguments.

 ```nv,no_run
 use std.io;